 The College is aware of the need to develop future leaders.
-The College participates in the Graduate Leadership Certificate program coordinated through the South Carolina Technical College System and in partnership with the University of South Carolina.
+The College participates in the Graduate Leadership Certificate program coordinated through the South Carolina Technical College System (SCTCS) and in partnership with the University of South Carolina.
 To date, six individuals have completed the program.
 The College's Vice Presidents have all completed the Graduate Leadership Certificate program.
 The College continues to sponsor individuals in this program and other leadership development programs.
 For example, the College also participates in the South Carolina Technical College System Leadership Academy, a 12-month leadership program designed to prepare current practitioners for future leadership opportunities.
+In addition, one faculty member has completed the Faculty Academy sponsored by the SCTCS, and the College has nominated additional faculty to participate in the Academy in 2013-2014.
 Senior leaders promote cross-training within divisions to ensure consistent service and professional development for employees.